leomeinel/arch-install/README.md

 ## Installation

 If you have devices that were encrypted before the installation run this before continuing!
+(Check that /proc/mdstat does not show resync)
 ```
 lsblk (encrypted device = <device>)
 cryptsetup erase /dev/<device>